fingra03/pam_backdoor/README.md

 # pam_backdoor

-A simple backdoor method for use as part of a module at Glasgow Caledonian University.
+A simple backdoor method for use as part of a Cybersecurity module at Glasgow Caledonian University.
 Provided here for access in coursework.

 ## Build Instructions
 Ensure all dependencies are installed on the target machine, transfer the repository over, and run the `make.sh` script.